 I have also put together a post on School holiday survival tips for working mums that you may want to read if the school holidays are looming!

 Make sure that everyone who needs to know is clear about the hours you work.

 Being clear on the hours you work each day and each week and sticking to them is likely the biggest change to working life that you’ll experience post-baby.

 2. Be focused

-Your working hours each week are more or less finite, employ strategies that allow you to focus and use your time well.
+So employ simple strategies that allow you to focus and use your time well.

 3. Flexible working

 You have the right to ask your employer for flexible working hours.

 Self-employed – find a pattern of work that suits you and your family.